Abdou Darboe

-Abdou Darboe (born 22 December 1990) is a Gambian football striker who last plays for Abahani Limited Dhaka.
+Abdou Darboe (born 22 December 1990) is a Gambian football striker who last played for Abahani Limited Dhaka.

-Career
+Club career

 He played for Armed Forces Banjul before transferring on 27 April 2009 to Hønefoss BK.
 He left Hønefoss on 10 February 2011 and signed for FK Tønsberg.
 After two years with FK Tønsberg he signed for Bredaryds IK in Sweden.

 International career

-He has been capped three times for the Gambian national team.
+He has been capped four times for the Gambian national team between 2007 and 2009.